carloscabo/colz-python/README.md

 c2 = Colz()
 c2.setHsla( [ 0.1, 0.62, 0.42, 0.1 ] )
 cmix1 = Colz.interpolate( c1, c2, 0.5 ) # 0.5 -> 50% of each color
-# Returns a list of flot values
+# Returns a colz object
 ```

 You can use `Colz.interpolate` directly on color lists without the need of creating `Colz` objects too.